joakimsk/docs/docs/cwebsocket.rst

 ^^^^^^^^^^^^^^^^^^^^^^

 The aprsd creates the following rooms for notifications.
 Observe that some of the rooms are specific for users or specific for APRS callsigns.
+Rooms without data content just gives notifications that change has occured and client can the use REST API to get updated information.

 ======================== ============== =================================================
 Room name                Data content   Purpose
 ======================== ============== =================================================
 messages:<userid>        Message        Short messages - incoming message msgstatus:<userid>       Status         Short messages - status
-auth:<userid>
-bullboard                               Change in bulletin board content telemetry:<callsign>                    Change in telemetry data for a callsign notify:SYSTEM            Notification   User notification from system
+auth:<userid>                           Change in user role or authorizations bullboard                               Change in bulletin board content telemetry:<callsign>                    Change in telemetry data for a callsign notify:SYSTEM            Notification   User notification from system